 – Written route plan.
 For certain hazardous materials (such as explosives) you will need a written route plan.

-- Copy of the FMCSR regulations.
-Again, for certain hazardous material that is being transported.
+– Copy of the FMCSR regulations. not for every load just for certain hazardous material that is being transported.

 Other special circumstances for permits:

 Operating permit for the state you’re in.
 If your vehicle is not registered in the state you’re operating in, you will need to obtain a permit.
 A look at your registration card will tell you all the states that you can operate in.

 There are tons of violations that can be listed from the regulations on an inspection.

 Sometimes it may seem impossible to get a “clean” inspection but it can and does happen.

 Here’s a list of some common violations discovered during an inspection.
 Of course it can vary by state depending on what that state focuses on, but here’s a good general list.